maybetomato/abt-me/README.md

 * I'm learning coding(cpp, gml and i have less knowledge in ren'py and python);
 * I play acoustic guitar.

-and i think its all
+And i think its all.
-thanks for reading! 💫
+Thanks for reading! 💫